Tithugues/PropertiesParser/.github/README.md

 # Properties Parser

-Here is a library to retrieve the keys of a `.properties` file.
+Here is a **PHP** library to retrieve the properties of a `.properties` file.

 It seems that `.properties` files are mainly used by Java programs.
-But you may have also defined a `properties` file in a project or would like to use the same file with both languages.
+But you may have also defined a `properties` file in a **PHP** project or would like to use the same file with both languages.

+## Installation

+    composer require hpeccatte/properties-parser

 ## `properties` file format